 If you’re lucky enough to have a business that is specific to one of these days, create a social media campaign leading up to it.
 Advertise in-store promotions on social media and have fun with searchable hashtags.
 Try to make your campaign “shareable”.
 Remember the ALS Ice Bucket Challenge?

-Don’t forget the upcoming Small Business Saturday (Saturday, November 25th) and if you’re looking for a complete list of these unique “holidays” check out our 2018 Marketing Calendar.
+Don’t forget the upcoming Small Business Saturday (Saturday, November 25th) and if you’re looking for a complete list of these unique “holidays” check out our full (free) marketing calendar here.

 A milestone campaign is an exciting way to get your followers involved with your business on a personal level and up your customer loyalty score.
 Creating a marketing campaign centered around your accomplishments engages your online community to celebrate with you and that makes them feel more connected to your organization.
 Popular reasons to put a milestone social media campaign in place would be: